-The Eco- and Bioart Lab, headed by dr Marietta Radomska and linked to The Posthumanities Hub/Linköping University, opens up a transdisciplinary space, where artistic practice and artistic research converge with philosophy, cultural theory, environmental humanities and posthumanities in synergy and as equally legitimate voices and practices in order to tackle pressing questions concerned with life/death, art/science, ecology, environment, nature/culture and the body in a more-than-human sense.
+The Eco- and Bioart Lab opens up a transdisciplinary space, where artistic practice and artistic research converge with philosophy, cultural theory, performance studies, art studies, visual culture, queer death studies, environmental humanities and posthumanities in synergy and as equally legitimate voices.
+In this way, EBL addresses critical questions concerned with life/death, nature/culture, art/science, ecology, environment, vulnerability, materiality and the body in a more-than-human sense.

-The Eco- and Bioart Lab and The Eco- and Bioart Research Network focus on the broadly understood fields of eco- and bioart.
-It connects academics, artists and other practitioners interested in the subject matter with the aim to generate and nurture transversal dialogues focused on the ways in which bioart and other areas of contemporary art open up different/new modes of thinking and imagining human/nonhuman relationalities and futures.
+The Eco- and Bioart Lab works closely with The Eco- and Bioart Research Network (founded in 2017), which focuses on the broadly understood fields of eco- and bioart.
+It connects academics, artists and other practitioners interested in the subject matter with the aim to generate transversal dialogues focused on the ways in which bioart and other areas of contemporary art open up different/new modes of thinking and imagining human/nonhuman relationalities and futures.

 So far the network has been involved in the organisation of the following events: